 1.4 Students are involved in monitoring their own behavior.

-- Individual data tracking sheets are created for each student's individual behavior goals (resource 5 & 6). - Procedures are developed for students to monitor and/or reflect on their behavior performance (i.e., check-in following difficult tasks, or identified times to track on-task behavior).

-- Teach students age-appropriate methods of tracking their own behavior. - Develop age-appropriate materials for students to use in self-tracking. - Provide time in
+Environmental examples: Individual data tracking sheets are created for each student's individual behavior goals (resource 5 & 6).
+Procedures are developed for students to monitor and/or reflect on their behavior performance (i.e., check-in following difficult tasks, or identified times to track on-task behavior).
+Teacher role examples: Teach students age-appropriate methods of tracking their own behavior.
+Develop age-appropriate materials for students to use in self-tracking.
+Provide time in schedule and necessary script/structure for self-tracking.